-So, what's the real difference between a security officer and a security guards?
+So, what's the real difference between a security officer and a security guard?
 Most people in the security industry don’t realize there is a difference.
-And some will say that if the security companies or clients don’t care why should they?
+And some will say that if security companies or clients don’t care, why should they?
 In my opinion, it matters a great deal, and it’s up to us as security professionals to change the language and change the standards of each security guard management system.

 There is a big difference in the use of those terms to describe the backbone of the security industry.
 Most licensing authorities will say that if you’re armed, you’re an officer, and if not then you’re a guard.
 That’s ridiculous.
 Does someone really deserve more professional recognition and credit just because they have a gun?

-I’ve seen armed guards that didn’t even deserve the title of watchman, guys with no holsters and .38’s in their pants pockets (during the S&L crisis in the 80’s).
-I’ve also seen unarmed officers that deserve to be recognized for excellence.
+I’ve seen armed guards that didn’t even deserve the title of watchman.
+Guys with no holsters and .38’s in their pants pockets (during the S&L crisis in the 80’s).
+I’ve also seen unarmed officers that deserve to be recognized for their excellence.